Thursday, 5 April 2012

 Heat milk to lukewarm.
 Add saffron threads, yeast and 2 tsp of the sugar.
 Leave yeast to foam for about 15 mins.
 Meanwhile, melt butter in saucepan with honey and lemon zest.
 Allow to cool slightly.

-Combine flour and remaining sugar.
+Combine flour and remaining sugar in the bowl of a stand mixer.
 Pour in yeast mixture, butter mixture, sultanas and eggs.
-Mix to combine well.
+Mix with dough hook to combine well.
 It is a sticky dough, but should be almost elastic.
 This can also be done by hand in a big bowl.
 Flour bench and tip dough onto bench.
 Knead until smooth and elastic.
 Put dough into an oiled bowl and cover with cling wrap.
 Leave in a warm place until doubled in size.
-This for some reason, always take a few hours.
+Because this is an enriched dough (yeast dough, with fat added) it will rise more slowly than a plain dough.
+If it’s a cold day, this can take a few hours.

 Butter and line cans with baking paper.
 Preheat oven to 170°C. Remove dough from bowl and knead for a few minutes.
-Divide dough into balls and fill cans about 1/3 full.
-Cover and allow dough to rise 3/4 the height of the can.
-They will rise to the top of the can in the oven.
+Divide dough into balls and shape into nice rounds.
+Carefully drop a dough ball into each can with the neatest face of the ball facing up.
+The dough should fill the cans about 1/3 full.
+Cover and allow dough to rise until the dough reaches almost 3/4 the height of the can.
 Bake in oven for about 30 mins or until cooked through.

-Leave to cool in cans for about 5 minutes, then remove from cans and put on a baking rack to cool.
+Leave to cool in cans for about 5 minutes, then remove from cans, remove paper and put on a baking rack to cool.

 Decorate with a simple glaze icing made from icing sugar and lemon juice.
 Enjoy slices topped with Paskha or butter.

 I always make more than I need and they last well wrapped in foil in the freezer.
-It makes a delicious bread and butter pudding.
+It makes a delicious bread and butter pudding or French toast.

 *optional